3amr7ussein/Image-Processing-Fullstack/README.md

 it is a one week project was created to be submitted as 1st task in my Udacity FWD Web-Development Schoolarship .

+Project requirements was only the node-server but I was having the time to built the front-end project and integrate them together.

 <details open ><summary>

   ### Screen Shots